a-robu/toy-api/README.md

 # Example URLs

-There is no front-end, only these URLs with there responses.
+There is no front-end, only these URLs with these responses.

 ## [Plain landing page](http://127.0.0.1:5000/api/page/landing)